 This is a large cooling unit that holds thirty two bottle of wine easily.

-This cooler holds eighteen standard bottles of wine, and it is only twelve inches wide.
+This 15 inch undercounter wine cooler holds thirty standard bottles of wine, and it is only twelve inches wide.
 That makes it small enough to fit into almost any space.
 You do not need a large area to have this unit.

 The cooler is frost free and has an attractive stainless steel finish compatible with most home décor.
 Do you love this awesome brand?
 Then you must like to read this article : kalamera Wine Cooler Reviews.